Research-Based

 Now Foods Potassium Citrate Powder

-This product contains 440 mg of potassium citrate in powder form.
-It supports proper muscle contraction and a healthy electrolyte balance.
-It has no taste and no other added ingredients.
+This powder form provides 440 mg of potassium citrate and supports muscle contraction and electrolyte balance.
+It’s tasteless with no additional ingredients.

 GET THE BEST PRICE ON NOW FOODS POTASSIUM CITRATE POWDER